Western Sydney Aerotropolis Stormwater

 Managing water services for the Aerotropolis

-We're responsible for delivering, managing and maintaining the regional stormwater network for the Western Sydney Aerotropolis, including the Mamre Road Precinct.
-We will also manage the drinking water, wastewater and recycled water networks.
+We're responsible for delivering, managing and maintaining the regional stormwater network for the Western Sydney Aerotropolis initial precincts, including the Mamre Road Precinct.
+For more information visit our project page .

 About this project